kennyworkman/portfolio-main/content/projects/autodag.md

 [Source code.](https://github.com/kennyworkman/autodag)

-This is a simple implementation of the computational building blocks driving optimization in the most popular artificial neural network libraries today (pytorch, tensorflow).
+This is a simple implementation of the computational building blocks driving optimization in the most popular deep learning libraries today.
+(pytorch, tensorflow).

 You can see simple directed graph visualizations of: